IanLKaplan/pairs_trading/README.md

 </blockquote>
 <p>
 Pairs trading algorithms have been reported to yield portfolios with Sharpe ratios in excess of 1.0 and returns of 10% or higher.
-Pairs trading takes both long and short positions, so the portfolio tends to be market neutral.
-A pairs trading portfolio can have drawdowns, but the drawdowns should be less than a benchmark like the S&P 500 because of the market neutral nature of the portfolio.
+Pairs trading takes both long and short positions, so the portfolio tends to be market-neutral.
+A pairs trading portfolio can have drawdowns, but the drawdowns should be less than a benchmark like the S&P 500 because of the market-neutral nature of the portfolio.
 </p>
 <p>